Backpacking Africa: Overland Travel from South Africa to Tanzania

 Namibia (Week 2)

 Namibia is the country which left the biggest impact on me.
 Its otherworldly landscapes and unbelievably clear starry nights filled me with a child-like wonder.
-I took a long-haul bus with Intercape from Cape Town up to Windhoek.
+I took the long-haul bus option by Intercape from Cape Town direct into Windhoek.

 Option: If you have more time, definitely try to break up this 24 hour bus journey.